 Editing a source

-It is NOT possible to edit the chosen attributes (columns) in the source definition.
 In order to maintain data consistency, the source structure, including column ordering, is fixed.
-If you need to include the different attributes in the source, the best practice is to recreate the source using the “duplicate” button which will initiate the creation of a new data connector with the parameters used in the original source.
+If you need to include the different attributes in the source, the best practice is to recreate the source using the Clone button which will initiate the creation of a new data connector with the parameters used in the original source.